Maximum entropy distributions on graphs: Analysis for specific edge weights

 in which $\stirlingtwo{n}{k}$ is the Stirling number of the second kind and $(x)_{k+1}^{(2)} = x(x-2)\cdots (x-2k)$ is a generalized falling factorial.
 Then, there is a polynomial $H(\mathbf{d})$ in the $d_i$ such that for $\mathbf{d} \in \mathbb R^n$ with $H(\mathbf{d}) \neq 0$, the number of solutions $\theta \in \mathbb R^n$ to~\eqref{Eq:MLEEqCont} is $(-1)^n \chi(0)$.
 Moreover, the polynomial $H(\mathbf{d})$ has degree $2(-1)^n(n \chi(0) + \chi'(0))$ and characterizes those $\mathbf{d}$ for which the equations above have multiple roots.
 We refer to \cite{SturmEntDisc} for more details. \end{remark}

-Since the natural parameter space $\Theta$ is open, Proposition~\ref{Prop:RegularMinimal} tells us that the MLE $\hat \theta$ exists and is unique if and only if the empirical degree sequence $\mathbf{d}$ belongs to the interior $\M^\circ$ of the mean parameter space $\M$.
-We characterize the set of graphical sequences $\W$ and determine its relation to the mean parameter space $\M$.
+The MLE $\hat \theta$ exists and is unique if and only if the empirical degree sequence $\mathbf{d}$ belongs to the interior $\M^\circ$.
+We characterize the set of graphical sequences $\W$ and determine its relation to $\M$.

-We say $\mathbf{d} = (d_1, \dots, d_n)$ is a {\em (continuous) graphical sequence} if there is a graph $G$ with edge weights in $\R_0$ that realizes $\mathbf{d}$.
 The finite discrete graphical sequences from Section~\ref{Sec:FiniteDiscrete} have combinatorial constraints because there are only finitely many possible edge weights between any pair of vertices, and these constraints translate into a set of inequalities in the generalized Erd\H{o}s-Gallai criterion in Theorem~\ref{Thm:GraphicalFiniteDisc}.
 In the case of continuous weighted graphs, however, we do not have these constraints because every edge can have as much weight as possible.
-Therefore, the criterion for a continuous graphical sequence should be simpler than in Theorem~\ref{Thm:GraphicalFiniteDisc}, as the following result shows.
+Therefore, the criterion for a continuous graphical sequence should be simpler than in Theorem~\ref{Thm:GraphicalFiniteDisc}, as the following shows.

-\begin{theorem} A sequence $(d_1, \dots, d_n) \in \R_0^n$ is graphic if and only if
+\begin{theorem} A sequence $(d_1, \dots, d_n) \in \R_0^n$ is graphic if and only if:

 \end{theorem}